 - Top with your favorite whipped cream and a dusting of gingersnap crumbs.

 Tips & Notes

-- Gingersnap cookies: make sure the gingersnap cookies you buy are hard and crunchy.
+- Gingersnap Cookies: Make sure the gingersnap cookies you use are hard and crunchy.
 The soft kind will not work for this recipe.
 HERE is the product we tested this recipe with.

-- Update 11/27/2019: we had a typo in the recipe saying 2 tablespoons of pumpkin pie spice.
+- Recipe Update: We updated the recipe on 11/27/19.
+We had a typo in the recipe saying 2 tablespoons of pumpkin pie spice.
 We’ve decreased it to 2 teaspoons, which is the correct amount!